kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

     }
 ```

-## Listen for account balance changes
+## Listen for Account Balance Changes

 Kin SDK for Android provides a set of listeners that allow you to receive callbacks when certain events take place on the blockchain.
 For example, you can listen for any change in the balance of Kin held in an account.

-**Note** In a production environment the newly added account would not yet be live on the Kin Blockchain, and therefore attempting to add a listener to a non-existing account would result in an error.
-But this is a test environment and we know the account already exists.
+**Note** In a production environment, the newly added account would not yet be live on the Kin Blockchain, and therefore attempting to add a listener to a non-existing account would result in an error.
+But this is a test environment, and we know the account already exists.

 ```java
         // Listener for balance changes
         addBalanceListeners(kinAccount);
 ```

-When the above snippet calls the below function you will see a log entry reporting the balance of the account on the Kin Blockchain.
+When the above snippet calls the below function, you will see a log entry reporting the balance of the account on the Kin Blockchain.

 ```java
     public void addBalanceListeners(KinAccount account) {